 Fans of little fish know how their dense flavor and toothsome texture can transform a recipe, whether as an umami-boosting sauce ingredient or the star of the show.
 Sardines have been a favorite to play with as of late because they work with a variety of different cuisines and flavor pairings.
-But there are a lot of factors to consider when buying, cleaning and cooking sardines, so we turned to two expert chefs—James Kelly of Lupa and George Mendes of Aldea, both in New York City—for advice.
+But there are a lot of factors to consider when buying, cleaning and cooking sardines, so we turned to two expert chefs—James Kelly of Lupa and George Mendes of now-defunct One Star Aldea, both in New York City—for advice.
 Check our their tips on how to cook sardines at home and try your hand at something new this season.

 Where to Buy SardinesJust like when sourcing any meat or fish, shopping for quality sardines is a more pleasant experience when you know where to look.
 If you have a trusted fishmonger, check to see if they carry the small fish on a regular basis.
 If not, they’ll likely be able to order them if you put in a special request.